samuelh238/Music_Programs/README.md

 Add_Count_Off

   -Uses 3rd apps to find bpm of the song and put a 4 beat count off at the begining of the song

+ADSR_Grapher

+  -Displays ADSR curve and sine curve of the given frequency.
+User can modify Attack Decay Sustain and Release.
+Resulting Curve is graphed and original and ADSR Sine curve can be played back